25 Kobe Bryant Quotes to Help You Overcome Every Challenge

 “It’s step by step,” said Bryant.
 “One foot in front of the other.
 Get better every single day.”

 Kobe was never a stranger to the game that skyrocketed his legacy, since his father was also a professional basketball player.
 He spent most of his childhood in Italy after his father retired from the NBA and moved his family to Rieti to continue his career, but at a lower level.

 Work Hard: Bryant Was the Epitome of a Superstar Athlete

 Bryant started shooting hoops when he was only three years old and earned national recognition in high school, after moving back to the US.
 He was soon traded to the Lakers and became the second youngest NBA player in history.

 For several years, Bryant constantly competed with his teammate Shaquille O’Neal for the title of Lakers’ greatest player.
 When talented O’Neal left the team, Kobe finally got the chance to prove that he can still perform brilliantly and led the Lakers to two consecutive championships.

 Bryant Never Lost Sight of Living his Own Dream

 In 2003, Kobe’s reputation was seriously tarnished after he was accused of sexual assault.
 All charges were dropped and he maintained his innocence.

-On the 26th of January 2020, Kobe Bryant and his daughter Gianna met with a tragic and untimely death when their helicopter crashed.
+On the 26th of January 2020, Kobe and Gianna met with a tragic and untimely death when their helicopter crashed.
 The news sent a shockwave throughout the whole world, as his impact has been widespread.
 He left behind his wife, Vanessa Bryant and his 3 other daughters.